Once upon a time, there was a young woman that ask herself “Why am not happy?” and “Why can’t I be more like she wish for?”

 And I’m here saying he was a he.
 But I don’t know.
 It might be a she!
 It doesn’t matter, really.

-A kid smiling while living that reality!?
+A kid living that reality!?
 God!
 Why?
-How?
-How could he smile in those circumstances?
+How can that happen?

 No. The right question is: how can I pity myself?
-How the hell can I feel miserable by not having whatever after seeing those shiny eyes full of hope, full of faith, full of joy?
+How the hell can I feel miserable by not having whatever after seeing that reality?

 Joy isn’t smiling when you want to cry.
 If you want to cry, cry!